Stochastic versus Deterministic in Stochastic Gradient Descent: Preliminaries

-\textbf{Semi-supervised learning problem.} Recent strides in machine learning encourage more complex forms of the functions $F(\mathbf{x})$ and $h(\mathbf{x})$.
-An example is the semi-supervised learning problem, which is designed for settings where labeled data are few and unlabeled data are plentiful \cite{zhu2009introduction}.
-For instance, in the remote sensing or satellite image analysis, large amounts of unlabeled data can be gathered, whereas labeling local features such as poverty levels require costly field surveys \cite{jean2018semi}.
-Semi-supervised methods train a model on a small labeled set together with a large unlabeled set, and usually outperform methods that rely only on the labeled data \cite{zhu2009introduction}.
-The objective functions in some of these methods can be written as $F(\mathbf{x})+h(\mathbf{x})$, where $F(\mathbf{x})$ depends on the large unlabeled set and $h(\mathbf{x})$ depends on the small labeled set.
-When $F(\mathbf{x})$ has the finite-sum structure, but $h(\mathbf{x})$ lacks such a structure or the labeled data are limited, solving the problem \eqref{eq:opt1} with the mini-batch SGD matches the scenario in this study.
-Although the objective function may not be globally strongly convex, it may be strongly convex in a neighborhood of its local minimizers \cite{bottou2018optimization}.
+\textbf{Semi-supervised learning problem.} Recent strides in machine learning lead to more complicated $F(\boldsymbol{x})$ and $h(\boldsymbol{x})$.
+The semi-supervised learning problem is an example, which uses limited labeled data and plentiful unlabeled data \cite{zhu2009introduction}.
+For instance, satellite image analysis deals with abundant images but acquiring labels (e.g., poverty levels) is expensive \cite{jean2018semi}.
+Semi-supervised methods train models on a small labeled set together with a large unlabeled set, and generally outperform those using only labeled data \cite{zhu2009introduction}.
+In some cases, the objective functions take the form $F(\boldsymbol{x})+h(\boldsymbol{x})$.
+When $F(\boldsymbol{x})$ uses a large unlabeled set with the finite-sum structure and $h(\boldsymbol{x})$ uses limited labeled data or lacks such a structure, solving the problem \eqref{eq:opt1} with the mini-batch SGD fits the scenario in this study.
+Although the objective function may not be globally strongly convex, it may be strongly convex near local minimizers \cite{bottou2018optimization}.

+A concrete example is the semi-supervised deep kernel learning (SSDKL) proposed by Jean et al. \cite{jean2018semi}.
+The model first maps the input through a neural network to a feature space and then introduces a parametric Gaussian process kernel in that space.
+All trainable parameters form the vector $\boldsymbol{x}$ in the problem \eqref{eq:opt1}.
+Let the unlabeled set be $\mathcal{J}_U=\{\boldsymbol{a}_i\}_{i=1}^{n}$ and the labeled set be $\mathcal{J}_L=\{(\boldsymbol{a}_j,b_j)\}_{j=n+1}^{n+m}$ with $m\ll n$.
+The objective function of SSDKL is